How to Keep Your Construction Projects on Track Without Chasing Your Crew All Day

 • Assign someone to verify delivery dates two days in advance.

-• Store delivery info in a shared location so anyone can check status.
+• Store delivery info in a shared location so anyone can check the status.

 If you’re using job management software, you can log deliveries alongside tasks so there’s no guesswork about what’s available on-site.